-Johns Hopkins Medicine has opened a national proton center that gives adult and pediatric patients access to highly targeted cancer treatment that spares nearby healthy tissues and organs, reducing potential side effects including the risk of recurrence.
+Johns Hopkins Medicine has opened a proton center that gives adult and pediatric patients access to highly targeted cancer treatment that spares nearby healthy tissues and organs, reducing potential side effects including the risk of recurrence.

 “We are excited to provide state-of-the-art cancer care, with an emphasis on proton therapy research and innovative clinical trials,” says Christina Tsien, medical director of the proton center.

 “Johns Hopkins physicians are committed to a multidisciplinary team approach.
 Radiation treatment is an important component of cancer care,” she says.
 “With the new facility, we have the ability to precisely target tumors with proton radiation, using sophisticated image guidance and ‘pencil beam’ scanning technology.
 This allows us to deliver higher radiation doses to cancer cells while sparing nearby vital organs and normal tissues.
 As a result, patients are better able to tolerate radiation treatment with fewer short- and long-term side effects.”

 Unlike traditional radiation, which uses X-rays to destroy cancer cells, proton therapy uses subatomic particles with about 2,000 times more mass, explains Matthew Ladra, assistant professor of Radiation Oncology and Molecular Radiation Sciences and director of pediatric radiation oncology, Johns Hopkins Kimmel Cancer Center at Sibley Memorial Hospital.

 Conventional X-ray therapy allows 30% to 40% of the dose to pass through the targeted tumor.
 But protons stop at the edge of the tumor, preventing unnecessary damage to adjacent healthy cells and tissue.
 As a result, there is less damage to delicate structures such as the brain, heart and spinal column.
 The risk of secondary cancers from treatment also decreases.